-Live from Denver Comic Con: Virtual Ability Helps People in the Real World using Gaming Technology
+Live from Denver Pop Culture Con: Virtual Ability Helps People in the Real World using Gaming Technology

-It’s not just about comics at Denver Comic Con.
+It’s not just about comics at Denver Pop Culture Con.
 Denver’s fandom is unique in supporting the efforts of education, through our associated nonprofit, Pop Culture Classroom, as well our new and unique gaming and development area, the E.D.G.E.

 So, what is the E.D.G.E.?
 It’s our gaming and development experience expanded and redefined to include a wider variety of entertainment, gaming, creation and educational offerings in an experiential setting.
 It goes like this: